ParagEkbote/ParagEkbote/README.md

 ### 🌱 Current Focus
 I'm currently focused on:
 - Improving the quality and performance of AI and ML models.
-- Contributing to open-source repositories that support the AI ecosystem.
+- Contributing to open-source repositories that support the ML and NLP ecosystem.
 - Engaging with the community to share insights and drive innovation.

 Feel free to reach out to collaborate, discuss ideas, or just say hello!